Lunderskov

-Lunderskov is a railway town, with a population of 3,016 (1 January 2022), in Kolding Municipality, Region of Southern Denmark in Denmark.
+Lunderskov is a railway town, with a population of 2,985 (1 January 2025), in Kolding Municipality, Region of Southern Denmark in Denmark.
 It is situated 13 km west of Kolding, 8 km north of Vamdrup and 12 km east of Vejen.

 Lunderskov was the municipal seat of the former Lunderskov Municipality until 1 January 2007.

 Drabæks Mølle is a former watermill located in the northern part of Lunderskov.
 Drabæks Mølle is the oldest business, driven under the same name since ca. 1100.
-It was closed in 2008 and is now a private recidential property.
+It was closed in 2008 and is now a private residential property.